Medical Editor: John P. Cunha, DO, FACOEP

 Data From Clinical Trials

-Because clinical trials are conducted under widely varying conditions, adverse reactions rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.
-The adverse reaction information from clinical trials does, however, provide a basis for identifying the adverse events that appear to be related to drug use and for approximating rates.
+Because clinical trials are conducted under widely varying conditions, adverse reactions rates observed in the clinical trials of a vaccine cannot be directly compared to rates in the clinical trials of another vaccine and may not reflect the rates observed in practice.
+The adverse reaction information from clinical trials does, however, provide a basis for identifying the adverse events that appear to be related to vaccine use and for approximating rates.

-Safety of Typhim (typhoid vi polysaccharide vaccine) Vi vaccine, the US licensed liquid formulation, has been assessed in clinical trials in more than 4,000 subjects both in countries of high and low endemicity.
+Safety of Typhim Vi vaccine, the US licensed liquid formulation, has been assessed in clinical trials in more than 4,000 subjects both in countries of high and low endemicity.
 In addition, the safety of the lyophilized formulation has been assessed in more than 6,000 individuals.
 The adverse reactions were predominately minor and transient local reactions.
-Local reactions such as injection site pain, erythema and induration almost always resolved within 48 hours of vaccination.
-Elevated oral temperature, above 38°C (100.4°F), were reported in these clinical trials.10,11
+Local reactions such as injection site pain, erythema, and induration almost always resolved within 48 hours of vaccination.
+Elevated oral temperature, above 38.C (100.4.F), was observed in approximately 1% of vaccinees in all studies.
+No serious or life-threatening systemic events were reported in these clinical trials.10,11

-Adverse reactions from two trials evaluating Typhim (typhoid vi polysaccharide vaccine) Vi vaccine lots in the US (18- to 40-year-old adults) are summarized in TABLE 3.
+Adverse reactions from two trials evaluating Typhim Vi vaccine lots in the US (18- to 40-year-old adults) are summarized in Table 3.
 No severe or unusual side effects were observed.
 Most subjects reported pain and/or tenderness (pain upon direct pressure).
 Local adverse experiences were generally limited to the first 48 hours.10,11

-US ADULTS PRESENTING WITH LOCAL OR SYSTEMIC REACTIONS WITHIN 48 HOURS AFTER
+40-YEAR-OLD US ADULTS PRESENTING WITH LOCAL OR SYSTEMIC REACTIONS WITHIN 48

-THE FIRST IMMUNIZATION WITH TYPHIM (typhoid vi polysaccharide vaccine) Vi VACCINE
+HOURS AFTER THE FIRST IMMUNIZATION WITH TYPHIM Vi VACCINE

 N = 54